-Because a deep-tissue massage works deeply into muscle tissue that might already be sore, you might feel that soreness temporarily as the therapist applies pressure to those muscles.
+Because a deep-tissue massage works deeply into muscle tissue that might already be sore, you might feel that soreness temporarily as the therapist applies deep pressure to those muscles.
 However, as the soreness dissipates, you’ll start to feel the relief of loosened muscle fibers and a more relaxed attitude.

 You should feel free to talk to the massage therapist and express how you’re feeling during the session.
 Describing what feels good and what feels uncomfortable will help him or her gauge your pain threshold and find the ideal intensity level for the massage.

-You may experience mild soreness for a few days afterward, depending on the intensity and duration of the massage.
+You may experience mild soreness for a few days afterward, depending on the intensity and duration of the deep-tissue massage.

 Relaxing With Deep-Tissue Massage

 Deep-tissue massage offers several benefits for your muscles.
 By loosening adhesions in muscles and connective tissues, this technique has been shown to help reduce soreness and improve range of motion.